adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » God always takes the simplest way. - Albert Einstein</code></pre>
+<pre><code>1 » In complete darkness we are all the same, it is only our knowledge and wisdom that separates us, don't let your eyes deceive you. - Janet Jackson</code></pre>
-<pre><code>2 » Never do things others can do and will do, if there are things others cannot do or will not do. - Amelia Earhart</code></pre>
+<pre><code>2 » We are what our thoughts have made us; so take care about what you think.
+Words are secondary.
+Thoughts live; they travel far. - Swami Vivekananda</code></pre>
-<pre><code>3 » First we thought the PC was a calculator.
-Then we found out how to turn numbers into letters with ASCII — and we thought it was a typewriter.
-Then we discovered graphics, and we thought it was a television.
-With the World Wide Web, we've realized it's a brochure. - Douglas Adams</code></pre>
+<pre><code>3 » Six essential qualities that are the key to success: Sincerity, personal integrity, humility, courtesy, wisdom, charity. - William C. Menninger</code></pre>
 </details>

 <!--END_SECTION:waka-->